 Long distance influence

-Lemurs represent the most endangered group of mammals in the world, with more than 90% being threatened with extinction in the wild.
 These unique primates are facing immense threats, including habitat loss and fragmentation, hunting, and illegal capture for the pet trade (within Madagascar).
-The illegal captures is the desire of tourists to have their ‘lemur experience’ is driving the illegal captures and exploitation.
+The illegal captures and the desire of tourists to have their ‘lemur experience’ is driving the illegal captures and exploitation.

 Social media for positive change

 Luckily, measures are being taken to raise awareness about this issue and educate the public on how their behaviour contributes to the exploitation and encouragement of harmful behaviour of wildlife.

 Most recently, Instagram developed a hashtag trigger notification which informs the public about the abuses taking place behind the photos being viewed.
 In 2016, the U.S.-based non-profit, Lemur Love, along with multiple collaborators launched the ‘Keeping Lemurs Wild’ campaign in Madagascar, which aimed to raise awareness about the growing issues of illegal pet trade of lemurs across the island and the unsustainable demand of tourists wanting to get their lemur selfie.

 Finally, just last month USAID along with their collaborators, including Lemur Love, unveiled the ‘Wildly Beautiful Madagascar’ campaign which aims to shed light on illegal wildlife trafficking and poaching of Madagascar’s biodiversity (e.g. lemurs, birds, precious hardwoods) and how this has underlying adverse impacts on the local economy, environmental health, as well as community health and well-being.

 How to be a ‘lemur ally’ at home and in Madagascar?

 Share or like photos/videos of pet lemurs (i.e., lemurs being restrained, held, hugged).